-Help spread the word!
 The official population of Jersey is now 104,200 – and we don’t know how many are here unofficially.
 This, of course, has an effect on our environment.
-In terms of our SOSJ remit, we’ll briefly outline
+In terms of our SOSJ remit, we’ll briefly outline our concerns as to

-Help spread the word!‘The Jersey International Finance Centre as presently constituted is not considered viable and is unlikely to to even fund the cost of the underground car park needed to replace the parking on site, let alone generate the previously step return
+‘The Jersey International Finance Centre as presently constituted is not considered viable and is unlikely to to even fund the cost of the underground car park needed to replace the parking on site, let alone generate the previously step return

 SOS Jersey yesterday lodged a complaint to the Planning and Environment Department with regard to breaches in the Planning Conditions set out for Building 4, the Esplanade car park.
 This comes after months of complaints received by our organisation from

 Is this contaminated dust blowing over the top of the hoardings?
 Last time dust was blowing over we were assured it was from the inert top soil… well, that has now gone, so this dust must be from the infill,